Shipping attacks off Dover and Portland.

 Main Activity:

-At 1500 hours, twelve Hurricanes of No. 238 Squadron and three Spitfires of No. 609 Squadron were sent from Warmwell to patrol over a convoy in Lyme Bay.
-Failing to find the ships, the RAF fighters encountered a large enemy raid that included the first major deployment of Bf 110 fighter-bombers from V/LG 1.
-In the resulting action, one Bf 110 was shot down and another two were severely damaged.
-A pilot from No. 238 Squadron was killed when his Hurricane stalled trying to avoid high tension cables whilst landing.
+At 1500 hours, twelve Hurricanes from No. 238 Squadron and three Spitfires from No. 609 Squadron were dispatched from Warmwell to patrol over a convoy in Lyme Bay.
+Unable to locate the convoy, the RAF fighters instead encountered a large enemy raid, marking the first significant deployment of Messerschmitt Bf 110 fighter-bombers from V/LG 1.
+In the ensuing battle, one Bf 110 was shot down, and two others were heavily damaged.
+Tragically, a pilot from No. 238 Squadron lost his life when his Hurricane stalled while attempting to avoid high-tension cables during landing.

-At about 1730 hours, twelve Ju 87 Stuka dive-bombers from II/StG 1, escorted by nineteen Bf 109s from II/JG 51, attacked Dover Harbour and the convoy codenamed BREAD.
-Hurricanes from No. 56 Squadron together with Spitfires from No. 64 Squadron intercepted the enemy aircraft, shooting down one Bf 109 and damaging two Stukas.
-Two Hurricanes were also lost and two Spitfires were damaged by AA fire, force-landing at Hawkinge.
-During the attack, the British destroyer HMS Vanessa was badly damaged and had to be towed back to port.
+Later that evening, at approximately 1730 hours, twelve Ju 87 Stuka dive-bombers from II/StG 1, escorted by nineteen Bf 109s from II/JG 51, launched an attack on Dover Harbour and the convoy codenamed BREAD.
+Hurricanes from No. 56 Squadron and Spitfires from No. 64 Squadron scrambled to intercept the raid.
+In the resulting engagement, one Bf 109 was shot down, and two Stukas sustained damage.
+The RAF suffered losses as well, with two Hurricanes destroyed and two Spitfires damaged by anti-aircraft fire, forcing them to make emergency landings at Hawkinge.
+During the assault, the British destroyer HMS Vanessa sustained severe damage and had to be towed back to port for repairs.

 German Losses